galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing.md

 To bring up the Galasa ecosystem by using the Docker operator, you need access to a Linux virtual machine (VM) with Docker engine installed on it.

 The VM requires 4 VCPUs, 80GB of storage and a recommended minimum of 8GB of memory.
 It is possible to bring up the ecosystem with 4GB of memory, but this will support a maximum of two tests running in parallel.
-Docker has a default value of 4GB of memory set, so you need to change this value by using the following command:
+Docker has a default value of 4GB of memory set, so you need to change this value by using the following command: <br>
 ```docker run -it --memory="[memory_limit]" [docker_image]``` <br>
 where *memory_limit* is set to **8g** and *docker_image* is (for example) **ubuntu**.